UW-Libraries/druw/README.md

 * Start FCRepo - your fedora project instance
     `bundle exec fcrepo_wrapper -p 8984 &`

+* Create a default admin set.
+You only need to do this step ONCE when you first create your new VM:
+    `rake sufia:default_admin_set:create`

 * Start development rails server (needs to start as sudo until I figure out perms)
     `sudo rails server -b 0.0.0.0`

+When you start up DRUW in the future, you will only need to start up Solr, FCrepo, and Rails.
+You do NOT need to recreate the default admin set.

 ## Check DRUW (Sufia) is Running
 Open a browser and go to http://localhost:3000.
 The initial load will take a bit (you'll see activity in SSH window as the rails server processes the request).